Understanding possible side effects of QINLOCK

 - change in size or color of a mole

 - Heart problems.
-Your healthcare provider should check you for signs or symptoms of heart failure before starting Qinlock and regularly during treatment with Qinlock.
+Your healthcare provider should check you for signs or symptoms of heart failure before starting QINLOCK and regularly during treatment with QINLOCK.
 Heart failure can be serious and can sometimes lead to death.
-Tell your healthcare provider if you have any of the following:
+Tell your healthcare provider right away if you have any of the following:

 - tiredness